Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Methodology

 Part load operation, as introduced in the zone-based occupant-driven scenario, can affect system operation, reducing the coefficient of performance (COP) of the cooling systems and thus leading to higher electricity loads for building operation.
-In order to investigate this effect, the performance of the cooling systems in the area under each building operation scenario were also considered.
-While buildings in the area are cooled by different centralized chiller plants, for comparisons' sake here we assume each building is equipped with its own cooling systems.
+In order to investigate this effect, the performance of the cooling systems in the area under each building operation scenario was also considered.
+While buildings in the area are cooled by different centralized chiller plants, for comparison's sake, here we assume each building is equipped with its own cooling systems.
+This would be a typical arrangement for a district where buildings were not owned by the same stakeholder.
 Building-scale chillers were assumed to be sized according to the baseline cooling demands, with an assumed safety factor of 15\% \cite{COMNET}:

 where $Q^{rated}_{chiller,k}$ is the rated capacity of the chiller installed in building $k$ and $P^{0}_{cooling,k}$ is the peak cooling power of building $k$ in the baseline year.

 The coefficient of performance (COP) for part-load operation was calculated as follows: